techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 Second, you'll need to provision the VMs.
 Here's an easy way to create [perfect Proxmox templates with cloud image and cloud init](/posts/cloud-init-cloud-image/) and a video if you need.

-Next, you'll need to fork and clone [the repo](https://github.com/techno-tim/k3s-ansible).
-While you're at it, give it a ⭐ too :).
+Next, you'll need to fork and clone [the repo](https://github.com/techno-tim/k3s-ansible).While you're at it, give it a ⭐ too :).

 ```bash
 git clone https://github.com/techno-tim/k3s-ansible